Act III Communications: Shareholders

 Act III was initially formed by Lear as a 100% controlled investment and management vehicle for his post-Embassy Communications business activities.
 In January 1989, Tractebel S.A., a large Belgian utility company with interests in Cable TV in Europe, acquired a 20% equity stake in Act III Communications for $30 million, placing a value on the start-up venture's equity of $150 million.
 Tractebel was headed by Baron Philippe Bodson, who oversaw the formation of Tractebell from the merger of Tractionel and Electrobel.
 Société Générale de Belgique (SGB) holds 50.3% of Tractebel's stock.
 SGB, Belgium's largest holding company, is in turn controlled by France's Suez-Lyonnaise, the holding giant formed by the merger of Compagnie de Suez and Lyonnaise des Eaux in early 1997.
 Tractebel sold its shares back to Act III and related parties in 1991.

+Theater purchase controversy

+In November 1992, a lawsuit was filed by the Plitt Amusement Company which alleged that Act III “induced and persuaded” GE Capital Corporate Finance, which financed both Plitt and Act III, to deny them a loan in 1990, with Act III then illegally purchasing a large number of theaters in the Pacific Northwest and creating a monopoly in the process.
+According to Plitt, the loan which they were denied following Act III's meddling had gotten approved financing from GE.